Traap/archlinux/README.md

 ---
 __Notes__
+* Notes have been categorized in the order I took them and suggest you follow them.
 * These instruction apply to installing linux on the metal.
 Do not follow them if you cannot recover your hardware easily.